-In a remote valley a few hours' drive west of Leh, Snow Leopard Lodge, originally a homestay owned by one of Ladakh's top snow leopard trackers, is the only dedicated wildlife lodge in Ladakh.
-The lodge commands excellent views down the valley and accommodation is simple but comfortable, with a welcoming communal space to unwind in.
+west of Leh, Snow Leopard Lodge, originally a homestay owned by one of Ladakh's top snow leopard trackers, is the only dedicated wildlife lodge in Ladakh.
+The lodge

 Asiatic Lions

 Sasan Gir National Park in western Gujarat is internationally renowned as the last stronghold of an animal that only survives on India's Saurashtra peninsula: the Asiatic lion.
 The local maharaja was responsible for setting up the sanctuary a century ago, after it was realized the local population of lions had been reduced to a mere 15.
 Today, over 400 inhabit the jungle, grasslands and acacia scrub of the park, and good sightings are almost guaranteed.
 In addition to its lions, the park also supports large populations of leopard, as well as deer, antelope, sloth bear and around 300 species of birds.
 Several fascinating religious sites, including Mount Girnar and Junagadh, also lie within range of daytrips.